KoishiKomeiji/Accordion/README.md

 The rules are the same as the the original accordion solitaire game.

 Because of Java security issues, I don't know how to run this game anymore.

+Copyright 2016, Howard Zeng
+All rights reserved

+(The background image does not belong to me)